 It’s been an interesting time since my last post.
-If you haven’t read my earlier blogs, here’s the TL;DR: about 3 months ago I decided to finally bite the bullet and give AI coding / Vibe coding / Agentic engineering or whatever the new buzzword is a try.
-This is a reflection on my experiences throughout this journey to hell and back.
+If you haven’t read my earlier blogs, here’s the TL;DR: about 3 months ago I decided to finally bite the bullet and try AI coding / Vibe coding / Agentic engineering or whatever it’s called now.

-Coincidentally, a few weeks back one of my favorite movies, Top Gun Maverick, was rereleased in IMAX and afterwards, I found myself thinking about the parallels between the movie and my journey.
+Coincidentally, a few weeks back one of my favorite movies, Top Gun Maverick, was rereleased in IMAX and afterwards, I found myself thinking about the parallels between the movie and my AI coding journey.

 It would be accurate to say I completely threw myself into this idea of Agentic Engineering.
-I tried out a variety of harnesses, UIs, models etc. I initially started with Claude Code + Kimi K2.5.
-I also set up an app on my phone which allowed me to continue the coding sessions while going for a walk.
+I tried out a variety of harnesses, UIs, models etc. I initially started with Claude Code.
 Then I pivoted to OpenCode.
 The main benefit with that was the support for a multitude of providers.
-At home, I could switch between GLM 5 and Kimi K2.5 and at work I could plug in my Copilot subscription to work with GPT 5.3 Codex and Claude Opus 4.6.
-Lastly, I tried out a niche tool called Command Code.
+The point isn’t which setup won, it’s that I went deep enough to form a real view.

 It’s Where I Belong